Venator Materials (NYSE:VNTR) Price Target Cut to $5.00

-Venator Materials (NYSE:VNTR) had its price objective reduced by investment analysts at SunTrust Banks from $7.00 to $5.00 in a research report issued to clients and investors on Thursday, BenzingaRatingsTable reports.
-The brokerage presently has a “buy” rating on the stock.
-SunTrust Banks’ price objective points to a potential upside of 257.14% from the stock’s current price.
+Venator Materials (NYSE:VNTR) had its target price decreased by SunTrust Banks from $7.00 to $5.00 in a report issued on Thursday morning, BenzingaRatingsTable reports.
+SunTrust Banks currently has a buy rating on the stock.

-A number of other analysts also recently weighed in on the company.
-Citigroup dropped their target price on Venator Materials from $2.30 to $1.40 and set a “neutral” rating for the company in a research report on Wednesday, April 8th.
-Zacks Investment Research upgraded Venator Materials from a “sell” rating to a “hold” rating in a research report on Thursday, February 6th.
-Jefferies Financial Group downgraded Venator Materials from a “buy” rating to a “hold” rating and set a $2.00 target price for the company. in a research report on Monday, March 23rd.
-BMO Capital Markets downgraded Venator Materials from an “outperform” rating to a “market perform” rating and set a $1.60 target price for the company. in a research report on Tuesday, April 21st.
-Finally, Bank of America downgraded Venator Materials from a “buy” rating to an “underperform” rating in a research report on Friday, March 13th.
-Two research analysts have rated the stock with a sell rating, nine have assigned a hold rating and one has given a buy rating to the company’s stock.
-The company has an average rating of “Hold” and an average target price of $3.14.
+Several other analysts have also recently issued reports on the stock.
+Zacks Investment Research raised shares of Venator Materials from a sell rating to a hold rating in a research note on Thursday, February 6th.
+Citigroup reduced their target price on shares of Venator Materials from $2.30 to $1.40 and set a neutral rating on the stock in a report on Wednesday, April 8th.
+Goldman Sachs Group lowered shares of Venator Materials from a buy rating to a neutral rating and set a $2.00 price objective on the stock. in a report on Monday, March 30th.
+Jefferies Financial Group lowered shares of Venator Materials from a buy rating to a hold rating and set a $2.00 price objective on the stock. in a report on Monday, March 23rd.
+Finally, BMO Capital Markets lowered shares of Venator Materials from an outperform rating to a market perform rating and set a $1.60 target price on the stock. in a research note on Tuesday, April 21st.
+Two investment analysts have rated the stock with a sell rating, nine have given a hold rating and one has assigned a buy rating to the company.
+The company presently has an average rating of Hold and an average price target of $3.14.

-A number of hedge funds have recently made changes to their positions in VNTR.
-Selz Capital LLC bought a new stake in Venator Materials in the fourth quarter valued at approximately $469,000.
-California Public Employees Retirement System lifted its position in Venator Materials by 225.5% in the fourth quarter.
-California Public Employees Retirement System now owns 46,914 shares of the company’s stock valued at $180,000 after purchasing an additional 32,500 shares during the last quarter.
-Russell Investments Group Ltd. lifted its position in Venator Materials by 321.0% in the fourth quarter.
-Russell Investments Group Ltd. now owns 123,281 shares of the company’s stock valued at $472,000 after purchasing an additional 94,000 shares during the last quarter.
-Victory Capital Management Inc. lifted its position in Venator Materials by 139.7% in the fourth quarter.
-Victory Capital Management Inc. now owns 180,991 shares of the company’s stock valued at $496,000 after purchasing an additional 105,498 shares during the last quarter.
-Finally, Monarch Partners Asset Management LLC bought a new stake in Venator Materials in the fourth quarter valued at approximately $353,000.
+A number of hedge funds and other institutional investors have recently bought and sold shares of VNTR.
+Norges Bank bought a new position in Venator Materials in the 4th quarter worth about $9,749,000.
+Renaissance Technologies LLC grew its position in Venator Materials by 27.5% in the 4th quarter.
+Renaissance Technologies LLC now owns 800,853 shares of the company’s stock worth $3,067,000 after purchasing an additional 172,715 shares during the last quarter.
+Bank of America Corp DE grew its position in Venator Materials by 54.3% in the 4th quarter.
+Bank of America Corp DE now owns 476,730 shares of the company’s stock worth $1,825,000 after purchasing an additional 167,721 shares during the last quarter.
+Connor Clark & Lunn Investment Management Ltd. bought a new position in Venator Materials in the 4th quarter worth about $517,000.
+Finally, Capital World Investors lifted its stake in shares of Venator Materials by 9.2% in the 4th quarter.
+Capital World Investors now owns 1,583,000 shares of the company’s stock worth $6,063,000 after acquiring an additional 133,000 shares during the period.
 Hedge funds and other institutional investors own 41.43% of the company’s stock.

 About Venator Materials